-Health Department accomplishments are the result of the hard work of the dedicated staff that we employ.
-It is also achieved with the guidance and input of the Board of Health, a devoted group of volunteers who give of themselves to benefit others and I am humbled to be able to work with them.
-Of course I am also very thankful for our city and county managers and the elected commissioners who represent and live in our communities.
-Your support of the Health Department indicates that you take good health seriously and that you value the work being accomplished.
+The Health Department accomplishments could not occur if we did not have a loyal and well trained staff.
+I cannot express enough my gratitude to them for the commitment to good health that they provide for all of you.
+Also the guidance and input of the Board of Health, a devoted group of volunteers who give of themselves to benefit others, is outstanding and I am humbled to work with them.
+Finally, I am very thankful for our city and county managers and the elected commissioners who represent us and live in our communities.
+Your support of the Health Department indicates that you value good health and the work being accomplished.

-In the coming months we look forward to providing continued services to you.
-I am pleased to provide you this annual report; so you may stay informed about what the Health Department does and how our efforts help us all enjoy healthier lives.
-Please continue to join us as we work to make Cowley County one of the healthiest counties in Kansas.
+Once again I am pleased to provide this annual report; so you may stay informed about what the Health Department does and how our efforts help us all enjoy healthier lives.
+Our intent is to help Cowley County become one of the healthiest counties in Kansas.